mrluuk48/mental_condition_pred/mental_condition_pred/README.md

 - After that: Comeback here and continue the following instruction for model deployment.

 ### Structure of project:

-model/: random forest model trained config.json: config file
+model/: random forest model trained

+config.json: config file

-prreprocessing_module: preprocessing module for incoming data including encoder and scaling
+preprocessing_module: preprocessing module for incoming data including encoder and scaling

 pipeline_modules: module to define fields in input and output request and the object req which contains all the features that can be passed among modules

 model_module: use trained random forest model, predict mental_condition either 1 or 0

 model_serve: calling model_module and preprocessing_module to process input and do prediction

 predictor: Flask interface that calls model_serve to process input and return output

 ### To run the project, run following in terminal: